Abortion and Birth Control in Ancient Ireland

 Other plants used as contraceptives or abortifacients in the ancient world include pennyroyal, artemisia, myrrh and rue.
 In the first century AD, a physician named Galen also recommended willow, date-palm and pomegranate.

 In ancient Ireland, wild carrot was a native plant which would have been readily available to women.
 Pennyroyal, a type of mint, also grew freely in Ireland, but is now a protected species in decline.
 Artemisia, of the daisy family, was also native to Ireland in the form of mugwort.
-Willow also grows wild in Ireland (particularly in my garden!), and although it is associated with the compounds and properties of aspirin, I can find no reference to its having an abortofacient effect, though perhaps this is now lost knowledge.
+Willow also grows wild in Ireland (particularly in my garden!), but although it is associated with the compounds and properties of aspirin, I can find no reference to its having an abortofacient effect, though perhaps this is now lost knowledge.

 In any case, what this shows is that there was sufficient natural resources and herbal lore to indicate that the use of oral contraceptives and abortofacient herbs was probably not unknown in ancient and early Ireland.
 This really interesting article on abortion in Ireland in the twentieth century, when it was still illegal, shows that traditional practices were still being carried out until fairly recently.